Tobi-Mob/Skul.Mod/README.md

    - It should be possible to give a fixed seed to the used System.Random to replay a given seed.
 - Configurable starting gear
 - Configurable drops for a run
+- Boss rush
+   - Is could be enough to postfix `StageInfo.GeneratePath` and just remove all non boss segments.